NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-**3c.** When some of the publications supporting the Edge are in **CURIE/URI format** and others are **free-text**, the ingesting KP MUST **create two 'publications' Attributes**: one to hold those reported in CURIE and URI format, and a second to hold those described as free-text:
+**---3c.** When some of the publications supporting the Edge are in **CURIE/URI format** and others are **free-text**, the ingesting KP MUST **create separate 'publications' Attributes** to hold those reported in CURIE and URI format separately from those described as free-text:

 ```json